 3. Select the name of the person or account you want to message then tap Next.

-4. Type your message on the Start a new message field.
-Then tap $\geq$ to send your DM.
+4. Type your message on the Start a message field.
+Then tap → to send your DM.

 5. Congratulations!
-You have just sent your first direct message.
+You have just sent your first direct message using an Android mobile device.